leeroberts67/code-pal-for-abap/docs/checks/non-class-exception.md

 ![Attributes](./img/non_class_based_exception.png)

 ## How to solve the issue?
-The solution is to use class-base exceptions like:
+Use class-based exceptions such as:
 * `RAISE EXCEPTION`
 * `RAISE RESUMABLE EXCEPTION`
 * `RAISE SHORTDUMP`
 * `THROW` ( in conditions )

 ## What to do in case of exception?
-In special cases you can suppress this Check’s finding by using the pseudo comment `“#EC NON_CL_EXCEPT`.
+In special cases you can suppress this check’s findings by using the pseudo comment `“#EC NON_CL_EXCEPT`.

 ## Example
 ```abap